Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Carbon removals

-Carbon removals refer to the set of activities aimed at removing carbon dioxide (CO₂) from the atmosphere and storing it in natural or technological reservoirs on a durable basis, thereby contributing to climate change mitigation.
+Carbon removals are activities aimed at removing carbon dioxide (CO₂) from the atmosphere and storing it durably in natural or technological reservoirs, thereby contributing to climate change mitigation.

-Unlike emission reductions, which focus on decreasing the amount of greenhouse gases generated, removals act by capturing CO₂ that has already been emitted.
-They are a key pillar in climate neutrality strategies and net zero targets, particularly to address residual emissions that are difficult to eliminate.
+Unlike emission reductions, which focus on decreasing the amount of greenhouse gases generated, removals capture CO₂ that has already been emitted.
+They are a key pillar of climate neutrality and net zero strategies, particularly for addressing the residual emissions that are hardest to eliminate.

 Types of carbon removals